 Much of family law, however, deals with divorce and its legal byproducts.
 In New York, the Supreme Court handles divorces while Family Courts typically deal with the issues that usually result such as child custody, alimony, and child support.

 Since the national divorce rate hovers between 40-50%, divorce is an issue with which many families have to confront at some point.
 While states have their own grounds under which a divorce can be granted, they all require sufficient proof that the marriage in question justifies a divorce.
-Fortunately for New Yorkers, the state finally allowed allowed no-fault divorces in 2010.
-Although New York was the last state in the country to adopt a no-fault divorce law, people should be aware that they still allow at-fault divorces.
+Although New York was the last state in the country to adopt a no-fault divorce law in 2010, people should be aware that they still allow at-fault divorces.
 In at-fault cases, one party needs to show proof of misconduct by the other such as abuse, adultery, or abandonment.
 The advantage of the no-fault divorce is that neither party has to show this type of proof.
 Consequently, they are generally less painful and less costly than the at-fault version.

 Similar to New Jersey, New York follows the equitable distribution of assets model in which the court splits up assets in a way it views as fair to both parties.